State of Art: Fairy houses turn a normal Anchorage walking trail into something magical

 “And then I said, okay, that’s it.
 This is too much fairy stuff.
 We gotta have one in Anchorage,” Brown said.

-Brown pitched the idea to Parks and Rec and they recommended Russian Jack Park.
+Brown pitched the idea to Anchorage’s Parks and Recreation Department and they recommended Russian Jack Park.
 After doing some research she learned fairy houses can be found around the world.

 “And there are so many books about how to design them — building one out of pumpkins, building one out of logs — it’s huge,” Brown said.